loopbackio/loopback.io/pages/en/lb3/Define-model-relations.md

 ?
 Enter the property name for the relation: reviews
 ?
 Optionally enter a custom foreign key:
 ?
 Require a through model?
 No
+?
+Allow the relation to be nested in REST APIs: No
+?
+Disable the relation from being included: No

 ```

 **A coffee shop has many reviewers**; No through model and no foreign key.